PODCASTS

 Jae

 That’s awesome.
 And Pete, you mentioned earlier, we get a lot of people who are doing Sitecore upgrades because of the need to move to Solr.
-And so I was wondering – that’s on the Cloud side – but I was wondering, is there anything related to that, that we should mention here?
+And so I was wondering – that’s on the Managed Search side – but I was wondering, is there anything related to that, that we should mention here?
 Just because you mentioned earlier that a lot of people who come from this, they’re gonna know Solr, and I didn’t want to make any assumptions.

 Pete